Your College Dorm and Dormmates: Fair Resource Sharing with Externalities: Conclusion and Discussion

-In this paper we study a resource sharing problem with externalities, in which we consider both the agents' values for the resources and their external values for other agents.
+In this paper, we study a resource sharing problem with externalities, in which we consider both the agents' values for the resources and their external values for other agents.
 We studied EF assignments in this model, the existence of such assignments, and the computation.
 In general, an EF assignment may not exist.
-Only in a special setting where all resources have the same capacity $2$ and all agents have dichotomous preferences over other agents, an EF assignment is guaranteed to exists under the notion of Pareto EF and can be computed efficiently.
+Only in a special setting where all resources have the same capacity $2$ and all agents have dichotomous preferences over other agents, an EF assignment is guaranteed to exist under the notion of Pareto EF and can be computed efficiently.
 The existence guarantee is invalidated even when we slightly generalize this setting.
-We also investigated the implication of EF on proportionality and showed that EF implies approximations of PROP.
+We also investigate the utility guarantee of EF and PEF assignments.

 There are several interesting future directions of this work.
-In our work, we focused on the case of unit-demand agents so a natural extension is the case when agents demand multiple resources.
-It would also be interesting to adopt other ways to soften the strong requirements of envy-freeness, such as envy-free up to one or more items \cite{budish2011combinatorial}.
+In our paper, we only focus on the case of unit-demand agents so a natural extension is the case when agents demand multiple resources.
+It would also be interesting to adopt other ways to soften the strong requirements of EF, such as EF up to one or more items \cite{budish2011combinatorial}.
 One may also consider other popular fairness notions in the literature such as the maximin share fairness \cite{budish2011combinatorial} and extend these notions to the setting with externalities.